krockway/Bike-Sharing/README.md

 ### When is the best time to do repairs?
 ![Repairs](https://github.com/krockway/Bike-Sharing/blob/main/images/Repairs.png)

 Luckily there is a small number of bicycles with extremely heavy (more than 384 rides) or heavy (more than 288 rides) usage (indicated in red).
-When compared with the least common number of rides, maintenance and repairs can easily be achieved between 11pm and 4am.
+When compared with the least common start times, maintenance and repairs can easily be completed between 11pm and 4am.

-## Summary:
+## Results

 Overall, New York City (and Manhattan specifically) is a great place for a bike rental company like CitiBike.
-If Des Moines has a concentrated business center in which riders can commute via bike, they could also be a great place for this service.
+If Des Moines has a concentrated business center in which riders can commute via bike, it could also be a great place for this service.

+## Challenges & Next Steps

-Before committing to this business, you and Kate should also examine the data more months of data.
-August is peak season in terms of weather and tourists, I presume that the winter months experience decreased ridership and this is important to know before committing.
+Before committing to launching CitiBike in Des Moines, the owners should examine more months of data.
+August is peak season for New York in terms of weather and tourists, I presume that the winter months experience decreased ridership and this is important to know before committing.
 Will this be a seasonal business or year round?

+It would be important to understand the Walk Score (or in this case Bike Score) for Des Moines.
+If popular destinations require an hour long bike ride, are users likely to complete that trip or look for alternative modes of transportation (bus, taxi, Lyft).

 Similar to the existing repair visualizations, I would add an additional view that adds the geo-location as another factor.
 This will help the maintenance crew pinpoint which neighborhoods are seeing the highest traffic and when they can do repairs with minimal impact on riders.